Chuka-J-Uzo/Data-Streaming-ETL-IUBH/README.md

   * Docker

   * Docker used containers below:
-  * Portainer (Resource monitor and manager for Docker containers)
+  * Docker for Visual Studio Code - by Microsoft (Create, manage, and debug containerized applications on Docker)
+  * Docker Explorer for Visual Studio Code - by Jun Han (Manage Docker Containers, Docker Images, Docker Hub and Azure Container Registry)
-  * Apache Kafka
+  * Apache Kafka (image source: ubuntu/kafka:latest)
-  * Apache ZooKeeper
+  * Apache ZooKeeper  (image source: ubuntu/zookeeper:latest)
-  * Confluent-All-In-One 7.3.1 containers:
-      * Control-centre 7.3.1
-      * Ksqldb-cli 7.3.1
-      * Ksql-datagen 7.3.1
-      * Ksqldb-server 7.3.1
-      * Server-connect-datagen:0.5.3-7.1.0
-      * Kafka-Rest-Proxy 7.3.1
-      * Schema-Registry 7.3.1
-      * Kafka Broker server 7.3.1
-      * ZooKeeper 7.3.1
-  * MySQL:```8.0.32-debian```
-  * phpmyadmin
-  * Apache Superset
+  * Apache Spark (image source: ruslanmv/pyspark-elyra:latest)
+  * MySQL Server and Database:```version: 8.0.32-debian``` (image source: mysql:8.0.32-debian)
+  * PhpMyAdmin:  (image source: phpmyadmin:latest)
+  * Prometheus for metrics logging (image source: prom/prometheus:latest)
+  * Node-exporter-prometheus (image source: quay.io/prometheus/node-exporter:latest)
+  * Grafana (image source: grafana/grafana:latest)
+  * Docker-Autocompose (image source: ghcr.io/red5d/docker-autocompose:latest)

 ## Features

-    1. Python Clients for connections:  We have used PyMySQL library and confluent-kafka python libraries.
+    1. Python Clients for connections:  We have used SqlAlchemy library and Confluent-Kafka python libraries to write our kafka producer code.

+    1.1 Then we also use another python client code to write our Pyspark code that instantly receives produced Kafka messages and processes them super fast.

     2. Data Ingestion: We have use the python script to collect and transport data from various sources to Apache Kafka.

-    3. Data Processing: Apache Kafka is used to process the incoming data in real-time and make it available for further analysis.
+    3. Data Processing: Apache Spark is used to process the incoming data in real-time and make it available for further analysis.

-    4. Data Storage: MySQL is used to store the messages as they are being ingested.
-Kafka ingests row-by-row.
+    4. Data Storage: MySQL Server and database is used to store the messages as they are being produced.
+Kafka produces and writes the messages row-by-row to our db, with an acknowledge and append function.

-    5. Monitoring: Confluent's Control-Centre dashboard is used to monitor the topics and resources in real-time.
+    5. Monitoring: Prometheus and Node exporter are to collect, log metrics and resources in real-time.

-    6. Data Visualization: Apache Superset is used to create interactive dashboards and visualizations for the ingested data.
+    6. Data Visualization: Grafana dashboard is used to create interactive dashboards and visualizations for the ingested data.

 ## Setup

     1. Docker pull or build all the images above.
-    2. Docker run the following containers: Apache ZooKeeper, Apache Kafka, MySQL, phpMyAdmin and the entire Confluent CP-all-in-one library (see docker_configs folder with yamls in the directory) and Apache Superset.
+    2. Docker run the following containers: Apache ZooKeeper, Apache Kafka, MySQL, phpMyAdmin (see docker_configs folder with yamls in the directory) and Grafana.
     3. Configure the python script to collect data from sources and transport it to Kafka.
     4. Configure Kafka to process the data